Executive Bob Gildersleeve is among the eight killed, his family says

-Before joining the bank, Gilani worked for Marriott International in various capacities, including as chief financial officer, according to his LinkedIn page.
+Prior to joining the bank, he worked for Marriott International in various capacities, including the chief financial officer, according to his LinkedIn page.

 “Abid was a dear person,” said his wife, Diane.
 “He was a very kind person. … He was a kind family man, and we have suffered a tremendous loss.
 He will be sorely missed.
 He was really a wonderful person.”